-Fast forward 11 years and I am now a full-time Jiu Jitsu instructor.
-Like many other Jiu Jitsu academies we have a heavy emphasis on competition style techniques and sparring but I also try to teach practical self-defence regularly.
+Fast forward 15 years, and I am now a full-time Jiu-Jitsu instructor.
+Like many other Jiu-Jitsu academies, we have a heavy emphasis on competition style techniques and sparring, but I also try to teach practical self-defence regularly.
 In my opinion, one of the most important aspects of teaching self-defence is to also educate students about its limitations and the consequences of confrontation.

-In my previous life before I became a Jiu Jitsu instructor I worked as doctor, mainly in Emergency Medicine.
-Over a decade of treating the victims of assaults taught me that the unexpected can happen at any time and that everyone is vulnerable, no matter what the skill level or level of martial arts ability.
-I have witnessed the tiniest of knife wounds kill a man in a matter of minutes and seemingly innocuous head injuries from an assault leave the injured party with a lifelong disability.
-Street fighting and confrontation are risky activities that should be avoided at all costs and this seems to be underemphasized by many teachers of self-defence.
+In my previous life, before I became a Jiu-Jitsu instructor, I worked as a doctor, mainly in Emergency Medicine.
+Over a decade of treating the victims of assaults taught me that the unexplained can happen at any time and that everyone is vulnerable, no matter the skill level or level of martial arts ability.
+I have witnessed the tiniest of knife wounds kill a man in a matter of minutes, and seemingly innocuous head injuries from an assault leave the injured party with lifelong disability.
+Street fighting and confrontation are risky activities that should be avoided at all costs, and this seems to be underemphasised by many self-defence teachers.

 Fighting Without Fighting

-This is a fantastic example of ‘verbal self Jiu Jitsu’, the fight was won without a punch being thrown and no one was hurt.
+This is a fantastic example of 'verbal Jiu-Jitsu'; the fight was won without a punch being thrown, and no one was hurt.

 Developing an innate awareness of dangerous situations that could result in conflict is essential.
 If you see a drunk guy at a bar that is being generally confrontational to people around him, avoid that guy.
-If you see a group of young men hurling abuse at people, don’t get involved.
-There is a saying in medicine that ‘prevention is better than cure’ and this is definitely the case when it comes to fighting.
+If you see a group of young men hurling abuse at people, don't get involved.
+There is a saying in medicine that 'prevention is better than cure', which is definitely the case when it comes to fighting.

-If a situation arises where you have already crossed the line and have entered into an argument try to placate the aggressor by compromising with him.
-Don’t get drawn into the argument and feel that you have to disagree, there is often common ground that can be found.
+If a situation arises where you have already crossed the line and have entered into an argument, try to placate the aggressor by compromising with him.
+Don't get drawn into the exchange and feel that you have to disagree; there is often common ground that can be found.

-If an aggressor is focused on a particular topic that is leading you to an inevitable confrontation then change the topic.
+If an aggressor is focused on a particular topic that is leading you to an inevitable confrontation, then change the subject.
 Try and talk about something else that is less negative or emotionally charged.

-The following video by Sifu Tim Tackett beautifully illustrates these type of avoidance and deflection tactics.
+The following video by Sifu Tim Tackett beautifully illustrates these types of avoidance and deflection tactics.
 The story at the beginning is a cautionary tale that is well worth listening to also:

 Practical Self-Defence is Still Important

-Self-defence skills are still vitally important, and sometimes there is no way to de-escalate the situation and conflict is inevitable.
+Self-defence skills are still vitally important, and sometimes there is no way to de-escalate the situation, and conflict is inevitable.
 These are the situations when your martial arts training will come into full effect.
-I have no doubt that my many years of training in martial arts has made me a more difficult target for violence and I am certainly far more capable of defending myself than I was before I started training in Brazilian Jiu Jitsu.
-But it is my belief that these situations are less common that the ‘social violence’ situations where de-escalation can be achieved.
+I have no doubt that my many years of training in martial arts has made me a more difficult target for violence, and I am certainly far more capable of defending myself than I was before I started training in Brazilian Jiu-Jitsu.
+But it is my belief that these situations are less common than the 'social violence' situations where de-escalation can be achieved.

 Why not give ‘verbal Jiu Jitsu’ a try at some point over the next couple of weeks, practice in your class or with your friends.
 It may well prove invaluable to you when you least expect it.